fabrice123/Backend_sails/README.md

 Now run the following command in the root of the project or run the "installnpm.bat" file.

 	npm install

+You may run into issues when trying to install the "bcrypt" package that.
+Try to install ["node-gyp"](https://github.com/TooTallNate/node-gyp)(check the install requirements!).

 There are two batch-files included to start the app faster.